43 results found with an empty search

-- The High Life | The Whirlie Post
+- TWIRP Article | The Whirlie Post

 - Anxiety is Real | The Whirlie Post

+Behind Grimsley's high achievement lurks a silent crisis - student anxiety.
+Counselors urge struggling teens to open up about panic attacks and pressure to succeed.
+With coping strategies and compassionate support, we can address these overlooked mental health issues.
 Anxiety Is Real I struggle with anxiety in high school.
 Do you?
 By Ashley Crowell Feb.
 29, 2024 “Toughen up buttercup!”
 “Boys don’t cry!”
 Has anyone ever said something like this to you when you were feeling anxious?
 Often anxiety gets dismissed as unimportant or weak, when actually, anxiety is a real issue for many people.
 Most people feel slight anxiety every now and then, which is normal.
 Some people feel anxiety so acutely that they develop something called “panic attacks,” which are sudden and overwhelming feelings of anxiety.
 Anxiety can be debilitating and prevent people from participating in everyday activities to avoid triggering these feelings.
 When this happens, it’s time to ask for help.
 Anxiety disorders are the most common mental health concerns in the United States.
 More than 40 million adults in the U.S. (19.1% ) have an anxiety disorder, according to The National Alliance on Mental Illness.
 To many, these people are just statistics, far off numbers that don’t really affect their lives.
 But anxiety can affect all of us when we least expect it.
 It happened to me.
 I had just started a new year in high school, and everything seemed to be too much, but I was handling it.
 Then suddenly one morning, two things happened in quick succession that crumbled my careful facade of composure.
 I was so shaken, I couldn’t keep going.
 I sat in my car and breathed deeply for a few minutes, praying for peace.
 After calling to mind several of my favorite Bible verses, I was able to work through what I was feeling and return to the regular routine.
 Yet I was affected for the rest of the day.
 This is just a very small example of how debilitating anxiety can be.
 Anxiety can come in many forms, with a variety of symptoms ranging from emotional to physical.
 According to the National Alliance on Mental Illness, symptoms can include: Feelings of apprehension or dread.
 Feeling tense or jumpy.
 Pounding or racing heart and shortness of breath.
 Sweating, tremors and twitches.
 Headaches, fatigue and insomnia.
 Susan B. Marsh, a guidance counselor at Grimsley, notes that for many teens, anxiety can be caused by academic pressure to be successful, which can be from parents, or even from themselves.
 Yet not all anxiety has an obvious cause.
 “Sometimes people are anxious and they don’t know why they’re anxious,” Ms. Marsh said.
 How do teens cope with all of the anxiety in their daily lives?
 Along with spiritual practices like prayer, here are some additional coping strategies from the Anxiety and Depression Association of America: Take a break.
 Eat balanced meals.
 Exercise regularly.
 Breathe.
 Accept that you are not perfect.
 Set small, achievable goals instead of broad expectations.
 Yet sometimes these strategies are not enough.
 Sometimes you may reach a point where you need more—where anxiety continues to affect how you live your life on a daily basis.
 If you are struggling with severe anxiety, there are people at Grimsley, like the guidance counselors, who will walk beside you through this struggle, and resources that are available to help.
 Please remember this: you are not alone.
 Continue reading "Overwhelmed": Grimsley Senior Charlotte Williams overcomes her anxiety.

 - Mock Trial | The Whirlie Post

+Grimsley High's Mock Trial Club gives aspiring attorneys a head start, practicing courtroom arguments under the guidance of legal mentors.
+Students face off in a fictional murder case, honing critical thinking and public speaking skills.
+This empowering club builds confidence and camaraderie for its future lawyers.
 Pictured: (Front Row Left) Dhruti Gite, Lia Mun, Maddie Testa, Renas Wigyealla, Jun Xi Tan (Top Row Left) Lucia Lomax, Evan Harbin, Nikhil Nataraju, Anish Nerella Photo provided by the Mock Trial Club.
 Objection Your Honor!
 Grimsley’s Mock Trial Club prepares students for the future.
 By Ava Lani Schmutzer Feb.
 29, 2024 Grimsley students have big plans for the future, and many will tell you becoming a lawyer is their aspiration.
 However, some take it a step further and begin their career with a head start by literally practicing law.
 Students in the Mock Trial Club are given a fictional case, and they must form a prosecution and defense team to argue the case.
 The club is a challenging and engaging way for members to tap into their argumentative side.
 Students are handed an enormous packet of information to use for constructing a believable argument.
 Students are assigned to be on either prosecution or defense, usually in a make-believe case.
 Sponsored by social studies teacher Ms. Emily Quinn, Grimsley’s Mock Trial Club might be young, but it’s on fire.
 So far, multiple students have won awards, including sophomore Lia Mun for Best Witness from both the judge and the competition.
 Freshman Maddie Testa and Sophomore Nikhil Nataraju also received awards from other competing teams.
 Mock Trial is a seasonal sport, and each school year cases alternate between civil and criminal.
 This year, Grimsley’s team worked on a first-degree murder case, with two subteams advocating for prosecution and defense.
 Often, mock trial crosses over into the real world of law as students are mentored by lawyers, and legal professionals judge the event.
 “It was really cool getting to learn about how court proceedings work,” said Testa, who played a defendant and a prosecution witness.
 “And getting to practice our knowledge in an actual courtroom.”
 Members specialize in real aspects of a murder trial, with some focusing on cross-examination and others delivering the opening and closing arguments.
 Someone specializing in rebuttal needs to be quick on their feet, creating arguments in just a few short minutes!
 Mock Trial isn’t all about writing legal arguments and analyzing documents.
 Some students play witnesses and must hone their acting skills.
 Witnesses are called to testify and give their best performance as the character involved in the case.
 “In the beginning it seems like a lot of work, and I was stressed about the amount of improv and thinking on my feet that I had to do,” Testa said, “But once I got to know the case, it was basically like being in a play.”
 The students also have an excellent opportunity to improve their leadership skills.
 As president of Grimsley’s team, Dhruti Gite is responsible for leading the team toward victory, creating a cohesive force for defense or indictment.
 “I really like how organized and straightforward the club organization was,” Testa said.
 “Ms. Quinn, Dhruti, and Lia did a really good job!”
 For many students, Mock Trial is a brilliant way to spice up their college entries, as well as gain real-world experience with working on a team in law.
 The team also has big plans for the future with a field trip to Elon Law School.
 Being on the team feels “empowering,” said Nataraju, who played a prosecuting attorney.
 “You can ask your team members for help,” he said.
 “You’re not by yourself.
 Being there, overall, boosts your confidence, [improves] your speaking abilities, and benefits you in the field of law.”
 Grimsley’s Mock Trial team is, without objection, a true asset to our students.

 - Students of the Month | The Whirlie Post